lxsang/sysmond/README.md

 Additionally, if configured correctly, the service can **monitor the system battery and automatically shutdown the system** when the battery is below a configured threshold.

-`sysmond` is lightweight and can be used in embedded linux system, or single board computer such as Raspberry Pi or Jetson Nano.
+`sysmond` is lighweight and can be used in embedded linux system, or single board computer such as Raspberry Pi or Jetson Nano.

 ## Build and install
 The build process is done using autotool